aws-samples/aws-sm-mmo/README.md

 ```
 ./build.sh mytriton
 ```
-4. Launch a notebook instance with ml.c5.xlarge specification from Sagemkaer console
+4. Launch a notebook instance with ml.c5.xlarge specification from SageMaker console
 5. Upload mytriton.ipynb to notebook instance, then execute step by step.